jbdemonte/mongoose-elasticsearch-xp/README.md

 * `protocol` - the protocol the Elasticsearch server uses.
 Defaults to http
 * `hydrate` - whether or not to replace ES source by mongo document
 * `filter` - the function used for filtered indexing
+* `idsOnly` - whether or not returning only mongo ids

 To have a model indexed into Elasticsearch simply add the plugin.